zamazan4ik/awesome-pgo/article/article.md

 * LCC saves PGO profiles in its own format.
 There is a tool `eprof` to work with these profiles.
 This tool can merge profiles and show some statistics about PGO profiles.
 So in general it looks like a viable alternative to `llvm-profdata`.
 * No way to tweak PGO profiles dumping via compiler intrinsics (Clang [has](https://clang.llvm.org/docs/UsersManual.html#fine-tuning-profile-collection) such functionality).

-TODO: add a note about PGO documentation for LCC and where it's hidden: http://ftp.altlinux.org/pub/people/mike/elbrus/docs/elbrus_prog/html/chapter1.html#twostage-comp
-TODO: add information about SQLite benchmarks here
+[ALT Linux](https://en.wikipedia.org/wiki/ALT_Linux) (a Russian Linux-based OS that support Elbrus CPUs)LCC [has](http://ftp.altlinux.org/pub/people/mike/elbrus/docs/elbrus_prog/html/chapter1.html#twostage-comp) a dedicated page about PGO.
+From that page you can find that LCC has a dedicated documentation about PGO.
+Unfortunately, this documentation is not availabe online - the only way to read it is get access to an Elbrus machine (see the link below).
+Fun fact: this documentation is so "well-known" that even some LCC engineers don't know about it existance :) I checked LCC's PGO documentation and would say that the documentation is quite detailed.
+Of course, more practical scenarios could be covered, etc. but in general it's fine.

 What is the LCC's PGO implementation quality in practice?
-I don't know, I don't have such benchmarks (yet).
-It would be awesome if MCST engineers can provide some numbers here.
+There is no publicly-available benchmarks so I performed some for you instead.
+Since many software for Elbrus need to be patched, and available Elbrus machines are kinda slow (so I need to wait for the benchmark results) I did only one benchmark - for SQLite.
+The results are available [here](https://github.com/zamazan4ik/awesome-pgo/blob/main/sqlite.md#results).
+However, nothing too interesting, to be honest - PGO works in LCC as in other compilers, with similar performance improvements.
+It would be awesome if MCST engineers can provide more benchmarks in the future.
 Hm... does anyone have PGO benchmarks for Itanium?
 I am interested in such benchmarks as well (at least from the historical perspective since no one cares about Itanium anymore).

 By the way, if you want to play with e2k-based CPUs (because why not?), you can request **free** remote access [here](https://elbrus.kurisa.ch/).
 I checked - it really works, I got SSH access to a Elbrus-based machine in a 2 days after the request.
 Nice job!